openharmony/docs/en/application-dev/reference/apis/js-apis-backgroundTaskManager.md

 If an application has a service that can be intuitively perceived by users and needs to run in the background for a long period of time (for example, music playback in the background), the application can request a continuous task.

-If a privileged system application needs to use certain system resources (for example, resources required to receive common events) when suspended, it can request efficiency resources.
+If a privileged system application needs to use certain system resources (for example, it wants to receive common events when suspended), it can request efficiency resources.

 >  **NOTE**
->
+> - This module is deprecated since API version 9.
+You are advised to use [@ohos.resourceschedule.backgroundTaskManager](js-apis-resourceschedule-backgroundTaskManager.md) instead.
->  The initial APIs of this module are supported since API version 7.
+> - The initial APIs of this module are supported since API version 7.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.

 ## Modules to Import